WebAssembly/design/AstSemantics.md

 Demotion of floating point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE 754-2008.

+If the operand of promotion is a NaN, the result is nondeterministically chosen between the following:
+ - a NaN with a nondeterministic sign bit and a fraction field with 1 in the most significant bit and 0 in the remaining bits.
-If the operand of promotion is a NaN, the result is a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bits of the fraction field of the operand, followed by all 0s.
+ - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bit of the fraction field of the operand, followed by all 0s.

+If the operand of demotion is a NaN, the result is nondeterministically chosen between the following:
+ - a NaN with a nondeterministic sign bit and a fraction field with 1 in the most significant bit and 0 in the remaining bits.
-If the operand of demotion is a NaN, the result is a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by as many of all but the most significant bit of the fraction field of the operand as fit.
+ - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bit of the fraction field of the operand, discarding the least significant bits that don't fit.

 Reinterpretations always succeed.